 Many of these positions below have now become online jobs.

-The internet has evolved and empowered a whole different way to work and created new job positions.
+The internet has evolved and empowered a whole different way to work and created new job positions — which means more ways to make money!

 And what is great about these jobs is that you can work from anywhere in the world.

-Many people will set up a home office, some will go to a co-working space or a coffee shop, and others will become digital nomads and travel all over while they work.
+Many people will set up a home office, some will go to a co-working space or a coffee shop, and others will become digital nomads and get paid to travel all over while they work.

 Web Developer or Programmer